JDBC driver: Type 1 driver – JDBC-ODBC bridge

-The JDBC type 1 driver, also known as the JDBC-ODBC bridge, is a database driver implementation that employs the ODBC driver to connect to the database.
+The JDBC type 1 driver, also known as the JDBC-ODBC bridge, is a dbase driver implementation that employs the ODBC driver to connect to the database.
 The driver converts JDBC method calls into ODBC function calls.

 The driver is platform-dependent as it makes use of ODBC which in turn depends on native libraries of the underlying operating system the JVM is running upon.
 Also, use of this driver leads to other installation dependencies; for example, ODBC must be installed on the computer having the driver and the database must support an ODBC driver.
 The use of this driver is discouraged if the alternative of a pure-Java driver is available.
 The other implication is that any application using a type 1 driver is non-portable given the binding between the driver and platform.
 This technology isn't suitable for a high-transaction environment.
 Type 1 drivers also don't support the complete Java command set and are limited by the functionality of the ODBC driver.

 Sun (now Oracle) provided a JDBC-ODBC Bridge driver: sun.jdbc.odbc.JdbcOdbcDriver.
 This driver is native code and not Java, and is closed source.
 Sun's/Oracle's JDBC-ODBC Bridge was removed in Java 8 (other vendors' are available).

 If a driver has been written so that loading it causes an instance to be created and also calls DriverManager.registerDriver with that instance as the parameter, then it is in the DriverManager's list of drivers and available for creating a connection.

 It may sometimes be the case that more than one JDBC driver is capable of connecting to a given URL.
 For example, when connecting to a given remote database, it might be possible to use a JDBC-ODBC bridge driver, a JDBC-to-generic-network-protocol driver, or a driver supplied by the database vendor.
 In such cases, the order in which the drivers are tested is significant because the DriverManager will use the first driver it finds that can successfully connect to the given URL.

 First the DriverManager tries to use each driver in the order it was registered.
 (The drivers listed in jdbc.drivers are always registered first.)
 It will skip any drivers that are untrusted code unless they have been loaded from the same source as the code that is trying to open the connection.

 It tests the drivers by calling the method Driver.connect on each one in turn, passing them the URL that the user originally passed to the method DriverManager.getConnection.
 The first driver that recognizes the URL makes the connection.